Let’s Make Sure We’re All Counted in the Census

 And consider this: Garner loses approximately $1,600 in federal funding for every person who is not counted.

-The personal information you provide is kept safe.
+The personal information you provide to the Census Bureau is kept safe.
 By law, it can’t be shared with other government agencies, law enforcement or landlords.

 Here are a handful of other great PSAs about the Census: